-Wait, wait, wait, let’s edit that title up there a bit.
-Today we reveal our recipes for the Food Blogger Cookie Swap, and if I am going to reveal the full name of the cookies I made, it’s Flourless Browned Butter White Chocolate Cranberry Cashew Oatmeal Cookies.
-Crisp and chewy oatmeal cookies studded with white chocolate chips, tart dried cranberries and chopped cashews, enhanced with the nutty richness of browned butter, these festive gems will be a lovely addition to your holiday cookie platter.
-And these are simple and perfect whether you bake gluten free or not, because the only flour in them is made from grinding up more oats.
+Crisp, chewy white chocolate oatmeal cookies studded with dried cranberries and chopped cashews, enhanced with the nutty richness of browned butter.
+These festive gems will be a lovely addition to your holiday cookie platter.
+And these are simple and perfect, whether you bake gluten free or not, because the only flour in them is made from grinding up more oats.

 What’s is the Food Blogger Cookie Swap?
 It’s like if you combined a Secret Santa and a Cookie Exchange, and then invited all of your blogger friends.
 You bake some awesome cookies, send out a dozen each to three different bloggers, then stalk your mailbox daily till you receive your three packages.
 Not only do you get three different kinds of cookies to eat or share, you get to send to or receive from some old bloggy friends, or make some new ones!

 Only this is wayyy better than any normal Secret Santa, because, you know, it’s cookies, not regifted picture frames and vases.
-And it’s better than any regular cookie exchange because we are all showcasing our cookies on our blogs, so we want to make sure they are super yummy.
+And it’s better than any regular cookie exchange, because we are all showcasing the recipes on our blogs, so we want to make sure they are super yummy.
 No burnt, nasty rocks from the well-meaning but bad-baking coworker.

 And I was lucky enough to receive three amazing types of cookies!
 It is taking every last bit of willpower to not polish off all three dozen.
 Check out the links to those recipes at the bottom of this post, and thank you thank you thank you to Jaime, Mark, and Susan!!